 At a big tech company, there's plenty of time, money, and people who know how screenreaders work, so why do we still often end up with Solution #1?

-In my experience, on a typical product teams at a big companies, screenreader accessibility is considered relatively late in the product development process.
+In my experience, on typical product teams at big companies, screenreader accessibility is considered relatively late in the product development process.
 Here are a few reasons why this is often the case, and why it causes problems.

 The product teams I've seen are usually made up of: a product manager, a couple product designers, and a handful or two of software engineers.
 Which of these people are responsible for making sure an app is accessible to screenreader users?

-In practice, the answer tends to be the engineering team.
+In my experience, the answer tends to be the engineering team.
 Engineers are ultimately the ones who do the work of adding screenreader support to the code.
 At many companies, accessibility support is a requirement for the software they write.
 Thus it's part of their performance measurement and/or they're penalized if something goes wrong.
 As a consequence, engineers often know how VoiceOver works best and end up deciding the screenreader UX.

 Engineers deciding the screenreader UX is problematic: